Elizabeth Granowska: Queen of Poland

 In March 1416, Queen Anna of Celje died leaving King Jogaila a widower with one surviving daughter.
 Polish nobility encouraged Jogaila to remarry both for political reasons and to secure a male heir.
 Grand Duke of Lithuania Vytautas proposed a marriage to his granddaughter Maria Vasilievna, daughter of Vasily I of Moscow.
 Sigismund, Holy Roman Emperor, proposed his niece Elisabeth, Duchess of Luxembourg.
 Therefore, it came as a surprise when Jogaila decided to marry Elizabeth Granowska, a middle-aged widow with few political connections and scandalous past.
 Bishop Stanisław Ciołek called her a "pig", while others dismayed over her age.

 In January 1417, Jogaila traveled to Lithuania and stopped in Liuboml to meet with his sister Alexandra, who was accompanied by Elizabeth Granowska.
 After a few days, Jogaila left Liuboml but not before showering Elizabeth with many expensive gifts.
 It was not the first time they met as Elizabeth's family frequented Jogaila's court.
 In March 1417, on his way back to Poland, Jogaila stopped in Łańcut, Elizabeth's domain.
 It appears that the marriage decision, perhaps engineered by Alexandra, was made there.
 They married on 2 May 1417 in Sanok, but her coronation was postponed until 19 November due to resistance from the Polish nobility.
 They argued that the real queen was Princess Hedwig Jagiellon or that Elizabeth was a "spiritual sister" of Jogaila as her mother was his godmother.
-Jogaila obtained a dispensation from the Council of Constance.
+However, despite nobles trying to use the Princess as their symbol against Elizabeth's coronation, it seems stepmother and stepdaughter maintained good relationship with each other, as they often associated together and shared the same royal household accounts.
+For wedding to be valid in eyes of Catholic Church, Jogaila obtained a dispensation from the Council of Constance.

 Despite political disapproval, it appears that the marriage was happy.
 Elizabeth often accompanied her husband on various trips, but had little political sway.
 She fell ill, possibly with tuberculosis, in early 1419 and had trouble keeping up with her husband's travels.
 She died in May 1420 and was buried in the Wawel Cathedral.
 However, her body was later moved to make way for Stephen Báthory and the subsequent burial place is not known.

 Issue

-It is believed that Elizabeth had five children with Wincenty Granowski:
+Elizabeth had at least five children, all most likely with Wincenty Granowski: